ChicoState/gymbuddy-ux/phaseII/README.md

 ## Caveats

 !!!
 Considerations and/or limitations to the methods you chose and the findings/conclusions drawn from them.
 In other words, give warnings if there are limitations to your research such as not being able to find enough users of a particular demographic, the methods not being able to expose certain information, assumptions you made, etc. !!!

+While this phase provided valuable insights that informed meaningful design improvements, there were several limitations to our research and testing approach.
+These caveats are important to acknowledge, as they may have influenced the depth and scope of our findings and the generalizability of our conclusions.

+- Limited Participant Pool: The cognitive walkthroughs involved a small number of participants, which may not represent the broader user base.​

+- Informal Feedback Constraints: Feedback from the SWE class was unstructured, potentially limiting the depth of insights.​

+- Design Transition Challenges: Shifting from a mobile-first to a web-based layout introduced complexities that required significant adjustments to the wireframes.

+- Time Constraints: Due to sprint timelines, we were unable to iterate as deeply as we would have liked before the next deliverable.